Perry Street Studio

 Presentation / Public Speaking

-Writing / Short videos
+Writing / Communication

 Strategic Planning / Decision Facilitation